 Alexi Lalas complimented his hair.

-I really appreciate any thoughts you can provide and thank you for your time.
+As always, I really appreciate any thoughts you can provide and thank you for your time.

 I was wondering about this formation issue of Manchester United, pretty much like everyone else.
 According to a lot of recent stats, namely ones from December and January, Rooney has been a more effective player, in terms of goals and assists, when United have been playing with a 3-5-2 with Rooney playing ahead of Carrick.
 In the recent game against Leicester and Cambridge, he was shunted to the right side of the diamond and his performance was not what you would expect from a player as highly paid as him.
 So, clearly that isn't his best position.
 Do you think that van Gaal should persist with the diamond and sacrifice Rooney for a more effective player in that position or should he go back to the 3-5-2 and make the squad adapt and aim to perform as they did against Liverpool?
 Would really appreciate your response.